-Choosing between managed IT services vs break fix support can significantly affect downtime, security and long-term costs.
-While break-fix focuses on repairing problems after failure, managed support aims to prevent disruption before it occurs.
-This guide explains how each model works and which approach better supports growing organisations.
+Choosing between managed IT services vs break-fix support can significantly affect downtime, security, cost control and long-term IT planning.
+Break-fix support focuses on repairing problems after they happen, while managed support aims to prevent disruption before it affects users.

 For many years, businesses relied on IT support only when something stopped working.
 This reactive model made sense when technology played a smaller role in daily operations.
 Today, however, organisations depend on constant connectivity, cloud platforms and secure systems to function effectively.
 As technology becomes central to productivity and cybersecurity risks increase, many businesses are reassessing whether traditional break-fix support is still suitable.
 Understanding the difference between reactive and proactive IT support models is now essential for making informed technology decision.